Constructing disjoint Steiner trees in Sierpi\'{n}ski graphs: Proof of Theorem

 We now check the correctness of the algorithm.
-Since $F_i^u$ is deterministic when $u$ is an unlabeled vertex (Lines 5--15 of Algorithm \ref{algorithm:Caculate Stain tree}), and $F_i^u$ is deterministic if $F_i^u$ is a graph of Types 2, 4 and 5, or $F_i^u$ is a graph of Type 1 and $|W^u|=1$ (Lines 16--27 of Algorithm \ref{algorithm:Caculate Stain tree}), we only need to talk about the labeled vertex $u$ with $|W^u|\geq 2$ and check the correctness of Lines 28--35 of Algorithm \ref{algorithm:Caculate Stain tree}, that is, to ensure that there exists $n_1(u)$ $F_i^u$s of Type 1 and $n_3(u)$ $F_i^u$s of Type 3.
-If $F_i^u$ is constructed by Method 1, then $F_i^u$ is a star with center in $R(u)$ (say the center of the star is $c_i$); if $F_i^u$ is constructed by Method 1a, then $F_i^u$ is Hamiltonian path of $H^u$ with endpoints in $V_{u,i}$.
-Since $c_i$s are pairwise differently and are contained in $R(u)$, and $H^u$ has at most $\lfloor |W^u|/2 \rfloor$ Hamiltonian paths to afford by Corollary \ref{s-Hamil-path}, we only need to ensure that $|R(u)|+\lfloor |W^u|/2 \rfloor\geq n_1(u)+n_3(u)$.
-Since
+Since $F_i^u$ is deterministic when $u$ is an unlabelled vertex (Lines 5--15 of Algorithm \ref{algorithm:Caculate Stain tree}), and $F_i^u$ is deterministic if $u$ is a labelled vertex and either $F_i^u$ is a graph of Types 2, 4 and 5, or $F_i^u$ is a graph of Type 1 and $|W^u|=1$ (Lines 19--27 of Algorithm \ref{algorithm:Caculate Stain tree}), we only need to talk about the labelled vertex $u$ with $|W^u|\geq 2$ and check the correctness of Lines 28--36 of Algorithm \ref{algorithm:Caculate Stain tree}.
+That is, to ensure that there exist $n_1(u)$ $F_i^u$s of Type 1 and $n_3(u)$ $F_i^u$s of Type 3.
+If $F_i^u$ is constructed by Method 1, then $F_i^u$ is a star with center in $R(u)$ (say the center of the star is $a_i$); if $F_i^u$ is constructed by Method 1a, then $F_i^u$ is a Hamiltonian path of $H^u$ with endpoints in $V_{u,i}$.
+Since $a_i$s are pairwise differently and are contained in $R(u)$, and $H^u$ has at most $\lfloor |W^u|/2 \rfloor$ Hamiltonian paths to afford by Corollary \ref{s-Hamil-path}, we only need to ensure that $|R(u)|+\lfloor |W^u|/2 \rfloor\geq n_1(u)+n_3(u)$.
+Thus, we only need to prove the following result.